 The agendas and minutes of meetings are available on this website and you can register with the Clerk to have them emailed direct to you whenever they are published.

 A separate Steering Group was set up in 2016 to guide the Council through the process of creating a Neighbourhood Plan.
-The Neighbourhood Plan Steering Group holds meetings when required.
+The work of this Group has now been completed.

 A further role is that of the Responsible Financial Officer.
 This includes preparing the annual budget, monitoring expenditure throughout the year and creating the end of year accounts for external audit.